 Bikes with training wheels, however, require kids to be older and taller to start riding (typically around 3 or 4 years old) and they are also limited to riding on flat surfaces.
-Kids who graduate from a balance bike also do not ever need training wheels to master a pedal bike – they typically just get on the bike and grasp riding within a couple of minutes.
+Kids who graduate from a balance bike don’t ever need training wheels to master a pedal bike – they typically just get on the bike and grasp riding within a couple of minutes.

 Kids typically begin riding a bike with training wheels around 3 to 5 years old, but the age range spans from 3 to 8.
-Training wheels are available on bikes of various sizes to accommodate kids of various ages.
+Training wheels are generally available on 12″, 16″, and sometimes 20″ bikes to accommodate kids of various ages.

-While many 3-year-olds are ready for a bike with training wheels, finding a bike small enough to fit them comfortably can be challenging.
+While many 3-year-olds may be ready for a bike with “stabilizers”, finding a bike small enough to fit them comfortably can be challenging.
 In order for a child to properly “fit” on a bike with training wheels, they should ideally be able to touch the ground with both of their feet at the same time while seated on the bike.

 3-Year-Old on Balance Bike vs. 12″ Bike with Training Wheels